NVIDIA/modulus/docs/api/modulus.models.rst

     >>> model = FullyConnected(in_features=32, out_features=64)

 The model registry also allows exposing models via entry points.
-This allows for integration of models into the Modulus ecosystem.
+This allows for integration of models into the PhysicsNeMo ecosystem.
 For example, suppose you have a package ``MyPackage`` that contains a model ``MyModel``.
-You can expose this model to the Modulus registry by adding an entry point to your ``toml`` file.
+You can expose this model to the PhysicsNeMo registry by adding an entry point to your ``toml`` file.
 For example, suppose your package structure is as follows:

 .. code:: python